adrian-g-schmidt/henri-portfolio/README.md

 to push any changes, open github desktop, make sure to press fetch origin first, then in the bottom left leave a comment about what you did and press commit.

-Then go to the top right and press the push button.
+Then go to the top right and press the push origin button.